smoort/firstSite/README.md

-# This is a dummy project to showcase web development
+# This is a dummy project for playing around with web technologies